Social Language vs. Academic Language

 The sentence is a key structure in academic language.
-In the language of the street, we often do not use complete sentences.
-It’s faster not to!
+In conversational language, we often do not use complete sentences.
+It’s faster not too!
 But in school, and in the sorts of writing that schools deal with and encourage, complete sentences are the rule.

 A sentence frame is simply a well-made sentence with a word or two left out.
 The idea is to improvise with the missing words.
 The students supply the words.
 For instance: